 All children are also provided opportunities to see how science links within other subjects, using the skills and knowledge that they develop in science across a range of subjects so that the information isn’t seen as being stand alone.
 Children need to know how science underpins many things we do and know and this should be clear through the cross-curricular links.
 In particular, children should know the clear links between science, maths and technology and be able to discuss how these skills link to future career opportunities.

 Retrieval forms an important part of science as they provide the opportunity to review what they have learnt from previous lessons and provide an opportunity to support retention of information.
-It is expected that lessons will share links during a topic to support long-term memory, with children able to understand the links rather than seeing them as separate facts.
+It is expected that lessons will share links during an enquiry to support long-term memory, with children able to understand the links rather than seeing them as separate facts.

 To support children at Ashbrook seeing themselves as scientists, it is also expected that they will be provided numerous chances to work scientifically each year.
 This will provide children with the opportunity to question, explore and understand the world around them further.
 As they move through school, children will become increasingly confident in forming questions that they want to test, identifying their methodology to do so and then completing investigations.
 Following on from this, children will then become confident in making conclusions from the data they have got from their investigations, making links between their previous knowledge or coming to new scientific conclusions based on their results.
 Children will also be able to identify limitations in their methodology, considering how they would be able to complete the investigation differently and the impact this may have upon their results.
 All of this will support children in being ready for the next step of their education whilst supporting their written outcomes within science.